saylesss88/privacy-book/src/arch/enc_install.md

 ---

-10. Edit `/etc/mkinitcpio.conf` in the new system to add an `encrypt` hook before the `filesystems` attribute.
+9. Edit `/etc/mkinitcpio.conf` in the new system to add an `sd-encrypt` hook before the `filesystems` attribute.

 - Locate the `HOOKS` line